tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 * Throughout the lesson, emphasize the importance of dashboards to FinTech.
 Dashboards offer FinTech a new platform for information and data visualization.
 Dashboards are offering a way for finance professionals to monitor and visualize data trends and changes over time.
 For example, dashboards are used by investment bankers to track and monitor stocks and trades.
 Dashboards have also been enabling every day banking consumers to understand and consumer their financial data in a more effective and efficient means.
 Moreover, dashboards allow account owners to visually see how they've been spending their money (i.e. bills, groceries, entertainment, shopping, etc.).

 * Be mindful of your machine's resource consumption while running the dashboards.
+Because the server used to host Panel dashboards as web apps are spun up locally, your machine will have to execute the code and host the web app.

 * Be mindful of the class pacing; the pace should feel urgent, but not rushed.
 Check for understanding regularly, and circulate the classroom with the TAs during activities to offer your assistance.
 Stick to the Time Tracker as closely as possible.
 Encourage students who are confused to attend office hours.